Slyfest/supplement_scanner/README.md

 # Ingredient Scanner

 Telegram bot that scans food products for potentially harmful supplements.
+This bot can extract ingredients from label images and user-provided texts.

 **Note**: Currently supports product labels written in Russian.